 The state boasts several higher education institutions and notable English departments.
 Boston University, for instance, runs paid research projects for undergraduate students.
 Northeastern University also encourages students to participate in research and publish their writing in both literary and academic journals.
 Students can join the Massachusetts Humanities Council or the Boston Literary District to get more involved in their field.

 While Montana prides itself on wide and open spaces, several literary and writers' organizations allow English majors to connect with professionals in their industry.
 For instance, Humanities Montana sponsors several grants for students who want to boost their creative projects.
 Similarly, the Montana Women Writers group allows women writers to read, support, and connect with each other.
-And every year, Missoula presents the Montana Book Festival, where aspiring poets can show their work at roundtables, English students can attend writing workshops, and literature lovers can listen to their favorite authors' lectures.

 Large public schools like Montana State University and the University of Montana call Montana home.
 Several smaller schools also run English programs, including Carroll College and Rocky Mountain College.

 Despite Montana's relatively small population, the state ranks fifth for the number of reporters and correspondents, two fields that employ English majors.

 One of America's most famous novelists and short story writers, F. Scott Fitzgerald hails from Minnesota; students can visit his childhood house in St. Paul.
 Minnesota offers other incentives for English majors and book lovers, like a Laura Ingalls Wilder Museum and Sinclair Lewis' boyhood home.